lingui/js-lingui/website/docs/tutorials/react-patterns.md

 }
 ```

-Note that we import `useLingui` component from `@lingui/macro`.
+Note that we import `useLingui` from `@lingui/macro`.
 There is also a runtime version of `useLingui` hook exported from `@lingui/react`.
 In the case above, it doesn't matter what version to choose since we use only `i18n` object which is presented in both.

 :::